Healthe-Matters Logo

 Treatment and Prevention

-In addition to seeking out treatment, there are also steps you can take to support better communication with those who may be struggling.
+There are also steps you can take to support better communication with those who may be struggling.
 This includes speaking clearly and slowly, using visual aids when possible, reducing background noise, and being patient when communicating with someone who has a communication disorder.

 But preventing hearing loss from occurring in the first place, if possible, is even better.

-Finding Help
+Finding Help for Hearing Loss

-If you’re living with untreated hearing or communication disorders, talk to a doctor about diagnosis and treatment options.
 Your primary care doctor can get you on the right track, or you can make an appointment with an Ear, Nose and Throat (ENT) specialist at Sarasota Memorial’s Otolaryngology Head and Neck Center.

 Need help finding a specialist?
 Our HealthLine physician referral team can help: Click here or call 941-917-7777.